haotian-c/SoS_time_shift_DL/demo_of_training_and_inference/README.md

 > **Note:**
 > Please pull the entire repository and maintain the files in their original locations.
 There are dependencies for `demo_of_training_and_inference.ipynb` to function properly.
 > For example, it reads the `ray_tracing_synthesis` module from `../ray_tracing_synthesis` and the U-Net model from `../` (project root directory).
-> The ray tracing synthesis is performed to acquire input time-shift maps
+> The ray tracing synthesis is performed to acquire input time-shift maps.
+The script enables use of multiple GPUs and CPU cores.